Trial of Summon cases under CrPC 1973

 In summons proceedings on the complaint, the Magistrate cannot discharge, review, or rescind the order of the process’s issuance.
 The case cannot be dropped; the trial court must complete the trial.

-The Trial of Summons matters is less formal than other trial procedures in order to provide a quick remedy.
+The Trial of Summons matters is less formal than other trial procedures to provide a quick remedy.
 As a result, Sec.
 258, which does not allow the Magistrate to dismiss the case even in the lack of substantial grounds, is prejudicial to the accused.
 According to the Court’s decision in the K.M.
 Matthew case, the Magistrate has the implied ability to dismiss the case if the accusation against the accused doesn’t prove the conduct of any crime.

 Read more: –